nmshd/connector/README_dev.md

 ## Build

--   run `npx lerna bootstrap` (this will symlink the SDK in the node_modules of the BC)
+-   run `npm ci` (this will symlink the SDK in the node_modules of the BC)
--   run `lerna run build` to build the changes for the BC
+-   run `npm run build --workspaces` to build the changes for the BC and it's packages

 ## Publish